+31 (0)43 30 88 400 | office@comex.eu

 DORA places high demands on the data storage infrastructure of financial institutions.
 It is not just about keeping data safe, but also about ensuring flexibility, performance, compliance and security.
 These are some key areas:

-Performance: DORA emphasizes the importance of short recovery times (RTO) and minimum data loss periods (RPO).
+DORA emphasizes the importance of short recovery times (RTO) and minimal data loss periods (RPO).
 Backups and recovery operations must be fast and reliable to ensure business continuity.
 Recovery should be a matter of hours, not days or even weeks.

-Compliance: Storage solutions should support frameworks that allow organizations to demonstrate DORA compliance and testing requirements.
+Storage solutions must support frameworks that allow organizations to demonstrate DORA’s compliance and testing requirements.
 Open systems often offer more flexibility and transparency.

-Security: Security beyond software measures.
-In addition to data encryption, hardware protection plays a crucial role in ensuring data security.
-Hardware immutability through hardware WORM, prevents data from being altered or deleted even in a cyber attack.
-In addition, a physical air gap provides an impenetrable layer of security by completely disconnecting data from networks, keeping it protected from ransomware and other threats.
-This combination of measures ensures that data is not only secure, but also meets the stringent requirements of DORA.
+Security goes beyond just software measures.
+In addition to data encryption, hardware-based protection plays a crucial role in ensuring data security.
+Hardware immutability through hardware WORM prevents data from being modified or deleted, even during a cyberattack.
+Additionally, a physical air gap provides an impenetrable layer of security by completely disconnecting data from networks, keeping it protected against ransomware and other threats.
+This combination of measures ensures that data is not only secure but also meets the stringent requirements of DORA.

-DORA requires not only a robust storage strategy, but also an approach that prepares the organization for rapid adaptation and compliance in an increasingly complex digital environment.
+DORA requires not only a robust storage strategy but also an approach that prepares the organization for rapid adjustments and compliance in an increasingly complex digital environment.
+It is therefore a concrete part of digital sovereignty in the financial sector.

 Ransomware proof backup and fast recovery